From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

 Watch: High Fidelity

-Created by Ramy Youssef, starring Ramy Youssef — Ramy is an EMMY®-nominated Hulu Original series about a first-generation Egyptian American learning how to balance the moral consciousness inherited by his Muslim culture and life as a millennial in America.
+Created by and starring Ramy Youssef — Ramy is an EMMY®-nominated Hulu Original series about a first-generation Egyptian American learning how to balance life as a millennial in America with his Muslim background.

 Love, Victor takes place within the universe of the beloved 2018 film Love, Simon,* serving as a spinoff series that tracks the journey of Victor, a recent addition to Creekwood High School.
 Throughout his transformative path among new peers, Victor learns all about self-discovery and self-acceptance.